-- (1) When dealing with an instance of suspected inappropriate conduct which has been referred to Council by the Independent Assessor the local government must be consistent with the local government principle of transparent and accountable decision making in the public interest, by dealing with suspected inappropriate conduct in an open meeting of the Council.
-However, where the matter may directly affect the health and or safety of an individual due to the nature of the complaint, the Council may resolve to go into closed session under section 254J of the Local Government Regulation 2012 (the Regulation) to discuss the allegation. - (2) The subject Councillor has a declarable conflict of interest in the matter and is permitted by the Council to remain in the meeting during the debate about whether the Councillor engaged in the inappropriate conduct and answer questions through the Chairperson to assist the other Councillors in making a decision.
-The permission to remain in the meeting for the debate is on the condition that the subject Councillor must leave the place where the meeting is being held, including any area set aside for the public, during the vote on whether they have committed inappropriate conduct and what, if any, penalty to impose if the Councillor is found to have committed inappropriate conduct. - (3) Should the complainant be a Councillor, that Councillor may have a declarable conflict of interest in the matter and if so, must follow the procedure for same.
-If the complainant Councillor who has a conflict of interest wishes to remain in the meeting during the debate and vote on the matter, the other Councillors must decide how to deal with the conflict of interest.
-The complainant Councillor can be ordered to leave the meeting place or conditions may be applied to allow that Councillor to participate in either the debate, the vote or the decision on any disciplinary action to be applied. - (4) The local government must debate the issue and decide whether the subject Councillor engaged in inappropriate conduct.
-If the Council has lost quorum due to the number of conflicted Councillors or another reason, the matter must be delegated consistent with section 257 of the Act, or deferred to another date when a quorum will be present. - (5) If a decision is reached that the subject Councillor has engaged in inappropriate conduct, then the Councillors must decide what penalty or penalties from the following orders, if any, to impose on the subject Councillor: - (a) an order that the Councillor make a public admission that the Councillor has engaged in inappropriate conduct - (b) an order reprimanding the Councillor for the conduct - (c) an order that the Councillor attend training or counselling to address the Councillor's conduct, including at the Councillor's expense - (d) an order that the Councillor be excluded from a stated local government meeting
+- (d) The subject Councillor has a declarable conflict of interest in the matter but may remain in the closed meeting (unless Council decides otherwise), during the debate about the investigation report and answer questions put to the subject Councillor through the chairperson in relation to the evidence or written submission provided by the Councillor to Council. - (e) The subject Councillor who has a declarable conflict must leave the place where the meeting is being held, including any area set aside for the public, during the vote on whether they have engaged in a conduct breach and what, if any, penalty to impose if the councillor is found to have engaged in a conduct breach. - (f) If the complainant is a Councillor, that Councillor has a declarable conflict of interest in the matter and if so, must follow the declarable conflict of interest procedures in Section 35.
+If the complainant Councillor who has a conflict of interest, wishes to remain in the meeting during the debate and vote on the matter, the other eligible Councillors (who do not have a conflict of interest in the matter) must decide how to deal with the conflict of interest under Section 35.
+The complainant Councillor can be ordered to leave the meeting place or conditions may be applied to allow that Councillor to participate in either the debate, the vote, or the decision on any disciplinary action to be applied. - (g) After making a decision under section 150AG of the Act, Council must make the full investigation report, publicly available within 10 business days, with redactions of the name of the complainant and any witnesses but including the name of a Councillor or the Chief Executive Officer of Council if they were complainants, or any Councillor who declared a conflict of interest in the matter. - (4) If Council has lost quorum due to the number of conflicted councillors or another reason, the local government must do one of the following: - (a) Delegate deciding the matter under section 257 of the Act to the Mayor or a standing committee, or - (b) Decide, by resolution, to defer the matter to a later meeting or - (c) Decide, by resolution, not to decide the matter and take no further action in relation to the matter unless the Act or another Act provides that the local government must decide the matter. - (5) If a decision is reached that the subject Councillor has engaged in a conduct breach, then the Councillors must decide what penalty or penalties from the orders detailed in Section 33(6), if any, to impose on the Councillor.
+In deciding what penalty to impose Council may consider any previous inappropriate conduct of the Councillor and any allegation made in the investigation that was admitted, or not challenged, and that the Council is reasonably satisfied is true. - (6) Council may order that no action be taken against the Councillor or make one or more of the following: - (a) An order that the Councillor make a public apology, in the way decided by Council, - (b) an order reprimanding the Councillor for the conduct breach - (c) an order that the Councillor attend training or counselling to address the Councillor's conduct, including at the Councillor's expense - (d) an order that the Councillor be excluded from a stated local government meeting